rocketbot-cl/MicrosoftWord/README.md

 8. No clipboard copy/paste
 Copy and paste text between ranges in a Word document and paste it in another document without using OS clipboard.

+9. Copy and Paste table
+Select a table from a word document, copy and paste it into the same document or another one.

-9. Copy text
+10. Copy text
 Copy text to clipboard between ranges in a Word document

-10. Paste text
+11. Paste text
 Paste text from clipboard in a Word document

-11. Count characters
+12. Count characters
 Count characters in a specific paragraph

-12. Add table
+13. Add table
 Add table in a Word document.

+14. Add data to table
+This command allows you to add data to a table.
+It is necessary that the table already exists in the document and that the data provided is the size of the table.

-13. Read Tables
+15. Read Tables
 Extract data from the Tables in the document

-14. Edit table
+16. Edit table
 Edit table from a Word document.

-15. Copy and Paste table
-Select a table from a word document, copy and paste it into the same document or another one.

-16. Update linked fields
+17. Update linked fields
 Update linked fields (e.i.
 Excel spreadsheets)

-17. Add Page
+18. Add Page
 Add a new page to the document

-18. Add Picture
+19. Add Picture
 Add an image to the document.

-19. Convert to PDF
+20. Convert to PDF
 Convert Word document to PDF.

-20. Locate Text in Paragraph
+21. Locate Text in Paragraph
 Locate in which paragraph there is an indicated text.

-21. Count Paragraphs
+22. Count Paragraphs
 Count the number of paragraphs in the document.
 Includes table fields.

-22. Replace text in paragraph
+23. Replace text in paragraph
 Replace the text of a paragraph.

-23. Delete paragraph
+24. Delete paragraph
 Delete a paragraph from the document.
 If tables are included, the Find Text in Paragraph command should be used to locate the paragraph to be deleted.
 Returns the deleted text.

-24. Add text at the end of bookmark
+25. Add text at the end of bookmark
 Add text at the end of bookmark.

-25. Save document
+26. Save document
 Extract text from file.

-26. Close Document
+27. Close Document
 Close the document that is running